Dimagreg/EasyOnlineClasses/README.md

 ```

 # Contribute
-You can contribute to this project by testing and requesting any useful features.
+You can contribute to this project by testing and requesting any useful features [here](https://github.com/Dimagreg/EasyOnlineClasses/issues).